This web site is an effort to support the creation of more quality C++ libraries by

 I'm not sure if there is a way to debug it interactively.
 At the vary least it would require a server on one's local system.
 I didn't think I should have to go to all that trouble just for a relatively simple application.

 I'm not sure how much overhead dynamically interpreting PHP adds to the serving of web pages.
-I just assumed that it would be an issue on this low traffic web site.
+I just assumed that it would not be an issue on this low traffic web site.

 I actually made a prototype web site using just PHP.
 It was not unsatisfactory, but by this time I became enamored with the ability to comment on submissions and pages and added this facility as a requirement.
 Also, maintenance would be an issue.
 So I resolved to find a more complete solution.